almustaphasaidu/Anas-yahuza-/PRIVACY_POLICY.md

 ### Location

-Anas Yahuza may request access to your device's approximate or precise location for location-dependent Islamic features.
+Anas Yahuza may request access to your device's approximate or precise location for location-dependent Islamic features (Qibla direction, distance to Makkah, and the Qibla map).

-Location permission is requested only when required for these features.
-The app does not send your location to a developer-owned server or maintain a developer database containing your location.

-You can deny or revoke location permission through your Android device settings.
-Some location-dependent features may not work correctly without this permission.
+Location is processed in memory on your device for these features and is never stored on a developer-owned server.
+The app works if you deny location permission; only Qibla-related features are affected.
+You can deny or revoke location permission at any time through Android settings.

 ### Notifications